 - The date of the marking out;

-- The name and address of the applicant for the lease;
+- The name and address of the applicant for the lease; and

 - The name and address of the person marking out the land.

-The Mineral Resources Development Act 1995 provides for payment of royalty to land owners where the land owner also owns the product being mined.
+The Mineral Resources Development Act 1995 provides for payment of royalty to land owners where the land owner also owns the mineral.
 Under the Act, the royalty payable to owners of private mineral rights is at the same rate that is payable to the Crown.
 The Mineral Resources Regulations 2016 prescribes the current royalty rates and the method by which 'ad valorem' and profit-based royalties for a number of products are calculated.
 The Act provides for collection of royalties by Mineral Resources Tasmania on behalf of the owners of some classes of minerals.
 The fee for this service is 5% of the royalty collected.

 Compensation payable may be determined in respect of the following matters: